fivedollarman/MPCgrain/README.md

 <br>

 <b>trcks page</b> | btn 2 -> record MIDI input on selected track, with synced stop | btn 3 -> play MIDI recording on selected track<br>
-you can use this page as a three track MIDI looper with your devices
+<i>you can just use this page as a three track MIDI looper with your devices</i>
 <br>
-parameters:
 <ul>
   <li>sel: select track (1, 2, 3)</li>
   <li>num: synced stop recording numerator</li>